QLD Wide - 60 Seconds Claim Advice

 • The type of compensation claim e.g. car accident or workers’ compensation

 Motor vehicle accident compensation can include a lump sum payment for permanent impairment.
-Eligible claimants receive a thorough medical assessment that helps determine the degree of whole person impairment (WPI), which helps determine the values of a lump sum payment.
+Eligible claimants receive a thorough medical assessment that helps determine the degree of whole person impairment (WPI), which helps determine the value of a lump sum payment.

 Experienced personal injury lawyers have a comprehensive understanding of ‘heads of damages” and how they relate to motor accident claims.